The ENFJ Personality Type

 ENFJs are typically good communicators, talented at using words to connect with others.
 They are perceptive about people and enjoy talking about relationships.
 They often enjoy helping others solve personal problems and like to share their insights about people, their emotions, and their motivations.
 They are empathetic sometimes to the point of being overinvolved, and can become exhausted if they are surrounded by too much negative emotion.

-How common is the ENFJ personality type?
+How rare is the ENFJ personality type?

 ENFJ is one of the less common types in the population, especially for men.
 Among men, ENFJ is the second rarest type.
 ENFJs make up: